hschmidt/EnvPane/README.md

 announcement or explanation by Apple.
-It may have been in [response] [flashback] to the Flashback trojan which used that file to inject itself into every process, but this is a wild guess, especially considering that there is a relatively easy workaround, as demonstrated by the existence of this utility.
+It may have been in [response] [flashback] to the Flashback trojan which used that file to inject itself into every process, but this is a wild guess, especially considering that there is a relatively easy workaround, as demonstrated by the existence of this very utility.

 EnvPane includes (and automatically installs) a `launchd` agent that runs 1) early after login and 2) whenever the `~/.MacOSX/environment.plist` changes.